 Get the recipe from Flour on My Face.

-Since everything is better with bacon, add Mama Loves Food’s festively-hued salad to your holiday spread.
+Because everything is better with bacon, add Mama Loves Food's festively-hued salad to your holiday spread.
 Hot-from-the-microwave bacon lends savory, salty goodness into each and every bite.
 Sunflower seeds, carrots, dried cranberries, and a mayo-based dressing help this taste just like the broccoli salad of your childhood potluck memories.

 Get the recipe from Mama Loves Food.